CarameloMartins/dotfiles/README.md

 Below is the folder structure and a short summary:

-- `atom` - Custom Atom configurations and packages' settings.
+- `atom` - Custom Atom configurations.
   - `config.cson`
   - `init.coffee`
   - `snippets.cson`